Find A Speaker or Advisor

 How a Sound AI Strategy Can Empower Your Future Workforce

 It’s hard to keep up with all the catchphrases around artificial intelligence and the future of work.
 Between automation, augmentation, upskilling and reskilling, how can managers and executives break through the buzzwords to create a logical, AI-powered path forward for their organization and its workforce?
-According to Daniel Rock, Ph.D., Wharton School professor and CTO at Workhelix, AI won’t become the wholesale labor market disruptor some predict, but it’s important for leaders to identify thoughtful implementation strategies.
+According to Daniel Rock, Ph.D., Wharton School professor and Workhelix CTO, AI won’t become the wholesale labor market disruptor some predict, but it’s important for leaders to identify thoughtful implementation strategies.
 In this informative presentation, Rock outlines an empowering AI-enabled future of work by spotlighting types of occupations most exposed to disruption by machine learning, how to measure the value of AI skillsets, and why productivity growth must be reframed.
-Audiences will learn practical strategies for zeroing in on the best uses for technologies like generative AI, giving them a framework that supports both tech-enabled organizational efficiency and workforce-friendly jobs models.
+Audiences will learn practical strategies for zeroing in on the best uses for technologies like generative and agentic AI, giving them a framework that supports both tech-enabled organizational efficiency and workforce-friendly jobs models.

 "The world is full of people…far too many, in fact...who claim they know what they’re talking about regarding generative AI and the implications it may have for organizations and the people working in them.
 The difference between those people and Dan is that he actually has the authority and credibility to say it.
 Nobody knows more about the topic than him, and nobody is a more delightful and engaging expert on the topic with which to work.
 In the first eight months of knowing him we put him in front of our entire firm, and on two occasions, our most senior clients.
 Every time we looked brilliant for doing so.
 Highly recommended."